Roadblocks to Acknowledging Childhood Trauma

 Has there been a point in your life that brought you to your knees, where you realized you couldn’t ignore what went unresolved for so long?

-I went through a huge breakup almost a year ago.
+I went through a huge breakup in April 2022.
 Everything I had known for 8 years disappeared seemingly overnight.
 Wedding plans in the trash.
 Promises broken on both sides.
 Hearts broken.
 Families united, then divided.
 I was at the lowest point of my life.
 Getting out of bed felt impossible.
 My parents came to stay with me in my apartment.
 My mom sat in my room with me, curtains drawn, lights off, in the middle of the day.
 I had been in the same clothes for 3 days.
 She sat on my bed and forced me to eat.
 Somehow I was supposed to finish grad school in this condition.

 I didn’t have a choice.
 I had to get to work and it was time to stop suppressing my pain from childhood, pain that had been recycled in the wake of this massive breakup.
 I was brought to my knees and forced to confront what survival patterns adapted from childhood had propelled me into adulthood.